kevin-tracy/qpax/README.md

 ### Differentiating a QP

-Alternatively, if we are only looking to use the primal variable `x`, we can use `solve_qp_primal` which enables automatic differenation:
+Alternatively, if we are only looking to use the primal variable `x`, we can use `solve_qp_primal` which enables automatic differentiation:

 ```python
 import jax